 3.2.3.
 Proactive Sanitary Sewer System Management to Eliminate Spill Causes

-Finding 3 of the previous Order, 2006-0003-DWQ states: “Sanitary sewer systems experience periodic failures resulting in discharges that may impact waters of the State.
-There are many factors (including factors related to geology, design, construction methods and materials, age of the system, population growth, and system operation and maintenance), which affect the likelihood of an SSO [sewer system overflows].
+Finding 3 of the previous Order, 2006-0003-DWQ states: “Sanitary sewer systems experience periodic failures resulting in discharges that may impact waters of the state.
+There are many factors (including factors related to geology, design, construction methods and materials, age of the system, population growth, and system operation and maintenance), which affect the likelihood of an SSO [sewer system overflow].
 A proactive approach that requires Enrollees to ensure a system-wide operation, maintenance, and management plan is in place will reduce the number and frequency of SSOs within the state.
 This approach will in turn decrease the risk to human health and the environment caused by SSOs.”

 Many spills are preventable through proactive attention on sanitary sewer system management using the best practices and technologies available to address major causes of spills, including but not limited to: